 Explore our garden in an urban setting!

 Take a trip outside during your visit and see what’s growing in our organic garden.
 Learn how to care for growing plants and vegetables and discover the world of butterflies and bugs in our Museum’s garden, called The Garden Project.
-During our Garden Project workshop times, little ones will explore the wonderful world of gardening.
-With shovels and diggers in tow, your child will learn the beauty in the outdoors while being led by one of our Teaching Artists in outdoor art making activities.

 What is it?